Roof Pitch Calculator

-In addition to Pitch, Rise, and Run, this rafter calculator is also a Rafter Length Calculator, and a Rafter Angle Calculator.
+In addition to Pitch, Rise, and Run, this Roof Pitch Calculator is also a Rafter Length Calculator and a Rafter Angle Calculator.

-To determine the finished height of the ridge beam, add the Rise (M) and the Y height.
-To determine the Y height, measure from the bird's mouth up the calculated slope (X in 12) to the top of the rafter.
+To determine the finished height of the Ridge Beam, add the Rise (M) and the (Y) height.
+To determine the (Y) height, measure from the inside of the Birdsmouth up the calculated Pitch (X in 12) to the top of the rafter.
 The top of the ridge beam = M + Y.

 Pitch(X) - This option (the default) places the Rise[M] and Run[R] fields into the Input section.
-The pitch is represented as the number of inches of Rise[M] for every 12 inches of Run[R].
+The Pitch(X/12) represents the number of inches of Rise(M) for every 12 inches of Run(R).

-Rise(M) - This option places the Run(R) and Pitch(X) fields into the Input section, and moves the Rise(M) field to the Results section.
-Select this option if you know the rafter's Run(R) and the roof's Pitch(X), and need to determine the Rise(M) of the rafter.
+Rise(M) - This option places the Run(R) and Pitch(X) fields into the Input section of the calculator and moves the Rise(M) field to the Results section.
+Select this option if you know the rafter's Run(R) and the roof's Pitch(X) and need to determine the Rise(M) of the rafter.

-Run(R) - This option places the Rise(M) and Pitch(X) fields into the Input section, and moves the Run(R) field to the Results section.
-Select this option if you know the rafter's Rise(M) and the roof's Pitch(X), and need to determine the Run(R) of the rafter.
+Run(R) - This option places the Rise(M) and Pitch(X) fields into the Input section and moves the Run(R) to the Results section.
+Select this option if you know the rafter's Rise(M) and the roof's Pitch(X) and need to determine the Run(R) of the rafter.

 Roof Pitch Chart